 Captive Reinsurance.
 In the past, we and other companies in the mortgage insurance industry participated in reinsurance arrangements with mortgage lenders commonly referred to as "captive reinsurance arrangements."
 Captive reinsurance typically was conducted on an "excess-of-loss" basis, with the captive reinsurer paying losses only after a certain level of losses had been incurred.
 In addition, on a limited basis, we participated in "quota share" captive reinsurance arrangements under which the captive reinsurance company assumed a pro rata share of all losses in return for a pro rata share of the premiums collected.
 As a result of the housing and related credit market downturn that began in 2007, most captive reinsurance arrangements "attached," meaning that losses exceeded the threshold so that our captive reinsurers are required to make payments to us.
 Ceded losses recoverable related to captives at December 31, 2017 were \$0.3 million.
-All of our remaining captive reinsurance arrangements with the CFPB and the Minnesota Department of Commerce that we will not enter into any new captive reinsurance arrangements until April 2023 and June 2025, respectively.
+All of our remaining captive reinsurance arrangements are operating on a run-off basis.
+We have not entered into any new captive reinsurance arrangements with the CFPB and the Minnesota Department of Commerce that we will not enter into any new captive reinsurance arrangements until April 2023 and June 2025, respectively.
 See Notes 8 and 13 of Notes to Consolidated Financial Statements.